Pubic lice (crabs) - including symptoms, treatment and prevention

 Infectious period

-(time during which an infested person can spread the lice to others)
+(time during which an infected person can spread the lice to others)

-While there are living adult lice on an infested person the lice can be passed on.
+While there are living adult lice the lice can be passed on.

 Treatment